• Default font size

 The IRO imposes legal obligation on financial institutions to establish and apply due diligence procedures to identify tax residents of reportable jurisdictions outside Hong Kong for AEOI purpose and collect specified information for submission to IRD.

 Financial institutions are expected to observe requirements under the Personal Data (Privacy) Ordinance.
 For instance, they should inform the account holders of the purpose of use of the personal data for AEOI.
 They should take all practicable steps to ensure the accuracy and security of the personal data.
 Account holders are entitled to request access to and correction of their personal data.
-In case an individual refuses to allow the financial institution to release his personal data for AEOI purpose, the financial institution may have to consider whether or not the account should be maintained.
+In case an individual refuses to allow the financial institution to release his/her personal data for AEOI purpose, the financial institution may have to consider whether or not the account should be maintained.

 back to top